optile/express-checkout/README.md

 <br/>

 CONFIRMACCOUNT is used to store the response from the backend that results from the confirmation call.
 Set it as per the following example:
-To set is the process of confirm started:
 ```javascript
 {
   type: "CONFIRMACCOUNT",